WainingForests/PMW3389/README.md

 1. **Remove Polyimide Dust Cover**
    - The sensor comes with a thin amber/brown protective film
-   - **IMPORTANT:** Position the sensor vertically (upright) during removal
+   - **IMPORTANT:** Position the sensor PCB (so the think section is up and down) during removal
    - This prevents dust from entering the sensor holes
    - Carefully peel off using tweezers or a fingernail

 2. **Install Optical Lens**
+   - DO NOT FORCE ANYTHING.
+When properly aligned the sensor almost falls into place.
+Forcing can damage the Pixart sensor!
-   - Place the lens directly over the sensor aperture
+   - Place the lens directly over the sensor aperture (Note the sensor has a bump section that needs to go with the flat section on the sensor)
    - Ensure it sits flat and centered
    - The lens is held by friction - no adhesive needed
    - Keep the lens clean and free of fingerprints